Loop Models and $K$-Theory: The partition function of finite domains

-where the decomposition into irreducible components matches the first four loop configurations in \eqref{eq:hexa1}.
-The fourth one appears with multiplicity $2$.
-In $K$-theory, in order to see the coefficient $1+t$ appear in front of the fourth component, more work is needed: one must degenerate the whole of $L_\rho$ as before, then introduce the variable $\Phi=M_{1,2}M_{2,4}$, and revlex $\Phi$ as well.
-We do not write the details here, and simply state the result: all primary components will have the extra equation $\Phi=0$ except the one corresponding to the configuration with a closed loop, which will only have $\Phi^2=0$, thus contributing an extra $1+t$ (taking into account $\wt_K(\Phi)=t$).
-Finally, the three crossing loop configurations in \eqref{eq:hexa1} are in one-to-one correspondence with the codimension $1$ intersections of these components.
+where the decomposition into irreducible components matches the first four loop configurations in~\eqref{eq:hexa1}.
+The fourth one appears with multiplicity~$2$.
+In $K$-theory, in order to see the coefficient $1+t$ appear in front of the fourth component, more work is needed: one must degenerate the whole of $L_\rho$ as before, then introduce the variable $\Phi=M_{1,2}M_{2,4}$, and revlex~$\Phi$ as well.
+We do not write the details here, and simply state the result: all primary components will have the extra equation $\Phi=0$ except the one corresponding to the configuration with a closed loop, which will only have $\Phi^2=0$, thus contributing an extra $1+t$ (taking into account $\wt_K(\Phi)=t$).\footnote{See Section~\ref{sec:rectdegen} for a more general example, from which it should be clear that there is exactly one such variable $\Phi$ (``flux'') satisfying $\Phi^2=0$ but not $\Phi=0$ per closed loop.} Finally, the three crossing loop configurations in~\eqref{eq:hexa1} are in one-to-one correspondence with the codimension $1$ intersections of these components.

 Now assume that we had considered instead the other diagram of $\rho$:

 The degeneration using any of the crossings would force us to take another set of variables, say $\{M_{2,3},M_{3,5},M_{4,5},M_{5,1},M_{6,1},M_{1,3}\}$.
 The irreducible components of $L_\rho$ would look different in these variables: it is now the second component that has nontrivial equations